 Your email subject lines are like a poorly frosted cake.
 It might taste delicious on the inside, but it sure doesn’t look very appealing.
 This episode will help you create subject lines that will get people to open your emails.
 And, there might just be a special bonus for you.

 So what are we talking about today?
-Well, I want you to think about a cake right now, and actually, I want you to picture two different cakes.
+Well, I want you to picture two different cakes.
 One is beautiful.
 It is gorgeous.
 It looks delicious.
 It smells good.
 And you can barely keep your hands off of it.

 The other one doesn’t look quite so good.
 It didn’t come out of the pan very well.
 It’s all crumbly.
-The frosting's kind of just there and not really spread nicely because they tried to frost it while it was still warm and it just doesn’t look good.
+The frosting is kind of just there and not really spread nicely because whoever made it tried to frost it while it was still warm and it just doesn’t look good.

 Both of these cakes have a problem though.
 The first one, it looks great on the outside, but once you cut it open it’s disgusting.
 They forgot to add any sugar and it just doesn’t taste good.
 But the second cake, you’re hesitant to want to try it because it’s just not enticing.
 It does not look good.